What every Google marketing setup actually needs

 5. In GA4, mark the purchase event as a Key Event (formerly "conversion") in Admin → Key Events.

-Now hook Google Ads up to the same conversion event.
+Now hook Google Ads up to the same conversion event — getting the signal flowing to the platform that will spend your money.
 There are two ways.
 Use both.

 1. In Google Ads, go to Goals → Conversions → New conversion action → Import → Google Analytics 4 properties.